vefunder/protocol-research-review/articles/axelar_network/axelar_network.md

 The depeg raised concerns over the trustworthiness of USDC and the risk of contagion from centralized finance (CeFi) on crypto.
 As a wrapped representation of USDC, axlUSDC is exposed to the risk of the underlying asset in addition to the risks associated with Axelar network itself.

+### Contract Architecture Overview

+Axelar provides the main smart contracts for EVM [here](https://github.com/axelarnetwork/axelar-cgp-solidity).

+**Interfaces:**

+_Define the required functions for the respective contracts implementing them._
+- a.
+IAxelarGateway.sol
+- b.
+IERC20.sol
+- c.
+IERC20BurnFrom.sol
+- d.
+IAxelarExecutable.sol

+**Base Contracts:**
+- a.
+Ownable.sol - provides ownership functionality to contracts that inherit from it.
+- b.
+EternalStorage.sol - storage contract for the proxy.
+- c.
+AdminMultisigBase.sol - multisig governance contract used for upgrading implementations through voting.
+- d.
+ERC20.sol - the base ERC20 contract that other ERC20 extension contracts inherit from.

+**ERC20 Extensions:**

+_Extensions of the base ERC20 contract, providing additional functionalities like spending permits, minting with a capped total supply, and burn capabilities._
+- a.
+ERC20Permit.sol
+- b.
+MintableCappedERC20.sol
+- c.
+BurnableMintableCappedERC20.sol

+**Axelar Core Contracts:**
+- a.
+[AxelarGatewayProxy.sol](https://etherscan.io/address/0x4F4495243837681061C4743b74B3eEdf548D56A5#code) - Core contract of the Axelar network (proxy) that accepts signed commands from Axelar validators.
+- b.
+[AxelarGateway.sol (Implementation Contract)](https://etherscan.io/address/0xEd9938294aCF9EE52D097133CA2cAafF0C804F16#code) - Core contract of the Axelar network (current implementation) that accepts signed commands from Axelar validators.
+- c.
+[AxelarAuthWeighted.sol](https://etherscan.io/address/0x228b92510130ec2E09C6d5645039c8cB834aD42d#code) - Weighted multisig authentication contract used by the gateway for verifying messages.

+**Utility Contracts:**
+- a.
+ECDSA.sol - Utility contract for signature authentication checks.
+- b.
+TokenDeployer.sol - Responsible for deploying BurnableMintableCappedERC20 tokens by a delegate call from the gateway contract when it receives a signed command from the Axelar network.
+- c.
+DepositHandler.sol - Deployed at deposit addresses, enabling the burning/locking of tokens sent by users.
+It prevents re-entrancy and works in conjunction with the gateway contract.
+- d.
+AxelarDepositService.sol - Service used to generate deposit addresses for ERC20 tokens, native currency transfers, or unwrapping native currency from wrapped ERC20 tokens.
+- e.
+[AxelarGasService.sol](https://etherscan.io/address/0x2d5d7d31F671F86C782533cc367F14109a082712#code) - Handles cross-chain gas payments.
+It accepts payments for covering gas costs on the destination chain.
+Gas payments should occur with the same parameters right before calling callContract or callContractWithToken on the gateway.

 ## Axelar Ecosystem Health and Risk Metrics

 Consensys [wrote a research piece](https://consensys.net/research/measuring-blockchain-decentralization/) attempting to quantify decentralisation among various layer 1 ecosystems.
 Its analysis for Axelar provides some useful metrics.